paulstothard/helpful_links/README.md

 ## Machine learning

 * [DeepLabCut/DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) - Markerless pose estimation of user-defined features with deep learning for all animals.
+* [neural networks course](https://karpathy.ai/zero-to-hero.html) - A course by Andrej Karpathy on building neural networks, from scratch, in code.
 * [nidhaloff/igel](https://github.com/nidhaloff/igel) - A machine learning tool that allows you to train, test and use models without writing code.
 * [scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn) - Machine learning in Python.
 * [ssusnic/Machine-Learning-Flappy-Bird](https://github.com/ssusnic/Machine-Learning-Flappy-Bird) - Machine learning for Flappy Bird using neural networks and a genetic algorithm.